Reviewed by Lisa Blohm, PhD, MSN, RN

 When To Take Probiotics After Antibiotics

-Here’s the catch though — don’t take them at the SAME time.
-If you’re wondering when to take probiotics with antibiotics, a good rule of thumb is to wait two hours after your dose of antibiotics.
+If you’re wondering when to take probiotics with antibiotics, a good rule of thumb is to wait at least two hours after your dose of antibiotics.
 This gives the antibiotics time to get through your digestive system and into your bloodstream.
 If you take them together, the antibiotics will wipe out the bacteria in your probiotic supplement.

-It’s a great idea to take your probiotics an hour after your morning dose and right before bedtime.
+It’s a great idea to take your probiotics right before bedtime.
 That way your probiotic will be busily working all night long while you sleep.
+As far as taking probiotics after a round of antibiotics, we’d recommend at least a couple of weeks of high doses of probiotics to help repopulate the damaged gut flora!

 Do Probiotics Affect Antibiotics?